 In terms of the bottom line, leveraging data more effectively allows your marketing spend to achieve higher ROI.
 However, better data can not only improve sales, it also empowers businesses to serve customers better.

-With these evolving technologies, there’s opportunity to optimize each and every valuable interaction with a customer.
+With these evolving technologies, there’s an opportunity to optimize each and every valuable interaction with a customer.
 And ultimately, to deliver more compelling customer experiences.

 Omnichannel Commerce with WordPress.